Victorian Times Ks2

 Introduction: Queen Victoria's Reign and a Changing World

 Queen Victoria ascended the throne at a young age, and her reign witnessed Britain transforming from an agrarian society to a global industrial powerhouse.
 This period is characterized by rapid industrialization, leading to significant urbanization and social changes.
-While the era brought advancements in technology and wealth for some, it also created significant social inequalities and challenges.
+Also, while the era brought advancements in technology and wealth for some, it also created significant social inequalities and challenges.
 We'll explore these contrasting aspects throughout this article.

 The Industrial Revolution: Steam, Steel, and Cities